nitinshueran/java/README.md

   --remove-key: Remove a key for a topic with the supplied key and topic names.
 The following arguments are
             supported by the remove key operation:

-           1. --key-name(mandatory): The name with which key will be removed.
+           1. --key-name(mandatory): Key name to be removed, this will throw error if you try to remove an active key.
            2. --topic(mandatory): Topic name for which key will be removed.
 ```
  Sample commands, with various combinations of mandatory and optional arguments, to create key with `--load` action